MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ## 6.2.
 Use Case 2: Retrieve List of Performance Profile

-The Buyer/Client can retrieve a list of `PerformanceProfile` by using a `GET /performanceProfile` operation with desired filtering criteria.
+The Buyer/Client can retrieve a list of `PerformanceProfile_Find` by using a `GET /performanceProfile` operation with desired filtering criteria.